-Suboxone is only one of a multitude of treatment options for opioid addiction.
-There are alternative substances that have previously been used in Wyoming to treat addiction to opiates, including methadone and Naltrexone.
+Suboxone is only one of numerous treatment options for those addicted to opioids.
+There are alternative substances that have historically been used in Wyoming to treat addiction to opiates, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For instance, only methadone clinics can administer methadone.
-For individuals who are determined to get clean and who have a supportive home environment or who live in a sober house, these medication assisted treatment options might work for you.
+For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
+For individuals who are motivated to break free from addiction and who have a supportive home environment or who live in a sober house, these MAT options might work for you.

 The following are indications that an individual is NOT a good candidate for Suboxone treatment:

 - Untreated dual diagnosis